 In addition to your classroom courses, you may need to take a class that focuses on practical experience.
 By completing an internship or externship, you can gain experience in the field of health care and begin networking with medical professionals in your area.

 There are numerous health care scholarship programs in Kansas that may be open to health care administration majors.
 The Kansas Hospital Education and Research Foundation awards scholarships alongside the Kansas Association of Health Care Executives.
 Another popular scholarship resource is the Kansas Board of Regents.
 If you work in an underserved area after graduation, you may qualify for assistance through the Kansas State Loan Repayment Program.

 Working With Your Bachelor’s in Healthcare Administration in Kansas

 Kansas has a growing need for medical managers and health care administrators.
-Between 2012 and 2022, O*Net predicts a 21% increase in job openings in this field.
+Between 2018 and 2028 job openings in this field are projected to increase by 11 percent.
 Salaries in this field tend to be fairly high.
-Medical managers in Kansas earn an average salary of $75,100 per year (O*Net, 2013).
+Medical managers in Kansas earn an average salary of $98,140.

 If you are ready to take the next step in your health care career, health care administration may be a good choice for you.
 Get started by contacting health care administration programs in Kansas today for program information.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the Kansas Department of Labor and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.